kalm/kalm.js/README.md

     server.on('connection', (client) => {
       // Subscribe to 'user.action' channel
-      client.subscribe('user.action', (req) => {
+      client.subscribe('user.action', (data, packet) => {
         /*
-          req.body       The body of the request
+          data              The body of the request
-          req.client     The connection handle reference
+          packet.client     The connection handle reference
-          req.frame      The details of the network frame req.session    The session store for that connection req.reply      Replys to the other client on the same channel */
+          packet.frame      The details of the network frame */
       });